-Beyond Pedro J: the other illegal swimming pools in the Balearic Islands
+Beyond Pedro J: the other illegal pools in the Balearic Islands

-In the Balearics there are dozens of pools in public maritime-terrestrial domain.
-And not only that: hotels, restaurants and chalets have also been built there, some directly on the beach
+In the Balearic Islands there are dozens of swimming pools in public maritime-terrestrial domain.
+And not only that: hotels, restaurants, and chalets have also been built, some directly on the beach

-PalmaLast March, the Ministry of the Water Cycle and the Sea signed the authorization to carry out the demolition of Pedro J. Ramírez's pool in Costa dels Pins, after a long legal battle since 2004.
-The case was well known to its owner (now Agatha Ruiz de la Prada), but in the Balearic Islands there are dozens of other pools in public maritime-terrestrial domain.
-And not only that: hotels, restaurants and - of course - villas have also been built there, some directly on the beach.
-All these uses are prohibited because public domain is a strip that occupies the first meters of the coast and extends to where a beach, dune system or wetland reaches.
+PalmLast March, the Ministry of the Water Cycle and the Sea signed the authorization to carry out the demolition of Pedro J. Ramírez's pool in Costa de los Pinos, after a long legal battle since 2004.
+The case was well known by its owner (now Agatha Ruiz de la Prada), but in the Balearic Islands there are dozens of other pools in public maritime-terrestrial domain.
+And not only that: hotels, restaurants, and –of course– villas have also been built, some directly on the beach.
+All these uses are prohibited because the public domain is a strip that occupies the first meters of the coast and extends as far as a beach, dune system, or wetland reaches.
 Some of these constructions obtained temporary concessions in the past, but most have already expired.
-In total, it is estimated that there are more than 2,000 irregular constructions, many of which have demolition orders.
-The lack of resources from the State Coastal Demarcation has allowed cement to illegally occupy the frontline for decades.
+In total, it is estimated that there are more than 2,000 irregular constructions, many of which with demolition orders.
+The lack of resources from the State Coastal Demarcation has allowed cement to illegally occupy the front line for decades.
 One of the most striking cases is that of Bungalow, in Palma, a restaurant that has never even had a concession and continues to operate despite demolition orders.

 Blessed